 Description: Building with tower from street level.
 Two flags fly from the building.
 A short letter is written in the sky area of the postcard.

 Date: 1917 ca.

-Description: Quarter-length studio portrait of Charles Stolper, Milwaukee company president and treasurer.
+Description: Quarter-length studio portrait of William DeForest Halsted, Milwaukee manufacturer.

 If you didn't find the material you searched for, our Library Reference Staff can help.